creativedotdesign/tofino/assets/README.md

 ### Font Loader

 All fonts should be loaded using the [Web Font Loader](https://github.com/typekit/webfontloader).
 Example code can be found in `js/head.js`.
+For custom or other non-Google fonts checkout the docs in Web Font Loader.

 A theme option has been added (In Advanced) to disable FOUT (Flash of un-styled text).